-You wouldn’t have to go far to hear me recommend journaling to develop psychic ability.
+You don’t have to go far to hear me recommend journaling to develop psychic ability.

-Journaling gets your creative juices flowing, PLUS connects you with your Higher Self and Spirit Guides.
-And, when you journal, you end up with a record of your intuitive journey.
+Journaling gets your creative juices flowing and connects you with your Higher Self and Spirit Guides.
+Plus, by keeping a journal, you end up with a written record of your intuitive journey.
 (It’s fun to look back on old journals and see how far you’ve come!)

 Journaling Prompts to Develop Psychic Ability

-These journaling prompts to develop psychic ability will get you on track, and get your sparkly pen flyin’!
+These journaling prompts to develop psychic ability will get you on track, and get your sparkly pen flying!

-- Why do I feel so called to develop my intuitive gifts?
+- Why do I feel called to develop my intuitive gifts?